jdvelasq/decisions-tree/README.md

 # hardDecisions
-A library for hard decision making analysis using trees
+A python implementation of decision making trees